 Response

 DEQ disagrees that all of the rule’s requirements should apply by September 1, 2016.
 When rules that require the installation of emission control devices are adopted, DEQ generally gives the affected facilities time to design, obtain building permits, obtain the emission control device and install it, provided such flexibility will not significantly endanger the public health or the environment.
 When the temporary rules were adopted, the Tier 2 CAGMs were given until September 1, 2016 to comply with the rules.
 The Tier 1 CAGMs were contacted some time after the Tier 2 CAGMs, and had less warning that they would be regulated, so were given an extra month.
 If the rules become applicable statewide, as proposed, CAGMs outside the Portland AQMA will need time to comply and DEQ has proposed to give them until April 1, 2017.
-In addition, DEQ has determined to add selenium to the list of glass-making HAPs, and has concluded that facilities should have until April 1, 2017, to meet those new requirements.
+In addition, DEQ has determined to add selenium to the list of glass-making HAPs, and has concluded that facilities should have until January 1, 2017 (or April 1, 2017, if outside the Portland AQMA), to meet those new requirements.

 In addition to the above considerations, only the Environmental Quality Commission has the authority to approve new rules.
 EQC will meet on September 29th to consider DEQ's proposal and it would be inequitable to apply changes approved by EQC retroactively.